nikkisuneel/INFO330-AccessingDatabases/README.md

 # Greetings!

-In this homework assignment, you must write some code (either Python or Java) to access the SQLite database and work with it.
+In this homework assignment, you must write some code (either Python or Java) to access the SQLite database and work with it and fix the bugs in the existing program.

 ## Background